speedpratik/speedpratik/docs/introduction.md

-# SeedPratik API
+# SpeedPratik API

-**Development edition note: This API may change at any time, do not use right now.**
+Welcome to SpeedPratik's API documentation.

+All API endpoints begins by `/api`.
+A live URI example would be `https://speedpratik.fr/api/users/23`.

 ## Development notes